visioninhope/foundationallm-jbx/README.md

    git clone https://github.com/solliancenet/FoundationaLLM-jbx.git
    cd FoundationaLLM-jbx

-1. Collect the following information:
+2. Collect the following information:
    1. **Resource Group Name**: The name of the resource group where the jumpbox will be deployed.
    1. **Location**: The Azure region where the jumpbox will be deployed (e.g., `eastus2`) must be the same region as the Virtual Network.
    1. **VNet Name**: The name of the virtual network.
    1. **Subnet Name**: The name of the subnet.

-> **Note:** This is an important note with good contrast.
-> The following parameters are optional and can be modified in the `Deploy-FllmJbx.ps1` script:
+> **Note:** 🚨🚀 The following parameters are optional and can be modified in the `Deploy-FllmJbx.ps1` script:

    ```powershell
     [Parameter(Mandatory = $false)][string]$adminUsername = "fllmadmin",